zendesk/link_platform/doc/architecture/decisions/0020-background-job-framework.md

 The features:

+- [x] Priority or multiple queues
+- [ ] Retriable jobs
-* Scheduling
+- [x] Scheduling
-* Priority queuing
+- [ ] Persistent queues
+- [ ] Realtime dashboards

 ## Decision

+We will use DelayedJob as our background job framework.

-While Sidekiq and Resque both offer more features, and Sucker Punch is extremely light weight, Delayed::Job provides us a great set of features with no extra dependencies since we already have a database.
+While Sidekiq and Resque both offer more features, and Sucker Punch is extremely light weight, DelayedJob provides us a great set of features with no extra dependencies since we already have a database.
 It integrates seamlessly with ActiveRecord, and should scale to meet our needs.

 To quote directly from [the Resque documentation](https://github.com/resque/resque):